 Also, you may have a faulty CPU, which is replaceable under warranty.

-You have to contact a technician or buy a new CPU if the warranty is no longer applicable.
+You must contact a technician or buy a new CPU if the warranty is no longer applicable.

 CPUs are among the most reliable hardware components in computers.

 However, like all parts, a CPU can fail.
-If none of these fixes worked, you might need to replace your CPU.
+If none of these fixes worked, you might need to replace it.

-Also, do not allow a CPU to generate too much heat consistently.
+Also, please do not allow it to generate too much heat consistently.
 Such overheating can damage the CPU, mainboard, and other hardware.